Family Days

 The six-week program covers understanding death, identifying and expressing feelings, preserving memories, and coping with grief using their strengths.

 Wombat’s Wish can provide one to one grief counselling support for children and young people registered with our program.
-These sessions will facilitated by a qualified, experienced child grief psychologist and are free for families to access.

-We’re pleased to be launching our new Wombat’s Wish Online Lounge program in May/June 2023.
+We’re pleased to be launching our new Wombat’s Wish Online Lounge program in Spring 2023.
 There are three online lounges – one each for parents/carers, youth, and younger children; with helpful topics, stories and support specific to each group.

 Held monthly via Zoom, each lounge session is designed to provide a safe and supportive discussion space.
 These discussions will be facilitated by a psychologist, providing support within the session.
 At the conclusion of the session the psychologist can provide feedback and referral services if needed and where necessary, write case notes on any concerns for individuals or families.